AaravKhanduja/cse15l-lab-reports/lab3.md

 Here are 4 interesting ways it could be used:
  <br>
-1. It could be used to delete files matching the criteria you state<br>
+1. It could be used to delete files matching the criteria you state<br><br>
 For example, I could have a folder called test-folder which has a bunch of files. <br>
 `aaravkhanduja@Aaravs-MacBook-Pro-2 test-folder % ls
 file.java	run2.txt	tester.txt